janmojzis/python-ntruprime/README.md

-Python wrapper around implementation of the Streamlined NTRU Prime cryptosystem.
+Python wrapper around [ntruprime](https://libntruprime.cr.yp.to) library, wrapper around the Streamlined NTRU Prime cryptosystem.

 To access the Python functions provided by ntruprime, import the library (for, e.g., sntrup1277):